bsdpot/potman/README.md

 This base image can be used as a shared basis for all potluck images to reduce their size and speed up build/deployment.

-Contruct a compatible flavour from the potluck flavour:
+Construct a compatible flavour from the potluck flavour:

     cp -a ../../potluck/git-nomad flavours/.
     touch flavours/git-nomad/git-nomad